Why most business ideas fail (and how to fix yours)

 +

 A slow start has at least one person paying or actively trying to buy.
 A broken idea has zero.
-The cleanest test is to ask five potential customers to pre-pay for the next version, even at a discount.
+The cleanest test is to ask five potential customers to pre-pay for the next opportunity, even at a discount.
 If you cannot get one yes out of five honest conversations, the idea is not slow, it is wrong.
 Read the section above on Buyer Urgency and try the diagnostic question in there before you write any more code.

 Can I save an idea that scores red on three of the five dimensions?